h4ckyou/h4ckyou.github.io/_posts/2025-12-19-nahamcon-winter-25.md

 #### Challenge Information
 - **Difficulty**: Medium
-- **First Blood**: :blood:
+- **First Blood**: 🩸

-VulnBank requires chaining multiple vulnerabilities to achieve code execution.
+VulnBank requires chaining multiple vulnerabilities to achieve rip control.
 The exploit path involves:

 1. Exploiting a format string vulnerability to leak memory addresses and the authentication PIN
 2. Using the leaked PIN to bypass authentication